alaTest Sites

 Consumer review (amazon.ca)

 alaTest has collected and analyzed 6 user reviews of Fujifilm X-M1 from Amazon.ca.
 The average user rating for this product is 4.5/5, compared to an average user rating of 4.3/5 for other Digital Compact Cameras on Amazon.ca.
-Opinions about the lens and durability are on the whole positive.
-The image quality and performance are also appreciated.
-Some have doubts about the color and screen, while there are some mixed reviews about the price and size.
+Reviewers are impressed by the lens and durability.
+The image quality and performance are also appreciated, but reviews about the price and size are different.
+Some have doubts about the color and screen.

 portability, performance, image quality, durability, lens